snailairy/calenportfolio/README.md

 # snailairy.com
-This is my website to host my github projects in Swift/SwiftUI!
+This is my website to host my github projects in (Mostly) Python!